 You also need to be able to respond to data subjects who have the right to check what you are doing with data, get an initial response within 30 days, and have you limit or stop doing it.

-That makes a Privacy Impact Assessment of key processing much more than a tick-box exercise.
+That makes a Data Protection Impact Assessment, wherever there is risky processing, much more than a tick-box exercise.
 You need the output to be able to analyse and report collective findings.
 Findings in the context of local risk to steer you to priorities for change.

 We know that the GDPR is a benchmark, not a guideline.
 So that risk sense is going to be vital.